Help & Advice Articles, Videos and How-to-Guides

 Helical bars are used for masonry repair and reinforcement including crack stitching, lintel reinforcement and foundation repair.

-You can browse our full range of helical spiral bars and crack stitching kits or read on for more information on the several types of helical bars available and their different purposes.
+In this article, we're sharing read on for more information on the several types of helical bars available and their different purposes.
 Below are the most common helical bars used for construction and structural repair purposes.

-Helical Spiral Bars
+What are Helical Spiral Bars?

 These are designed for crack stitching repairs.
 By stitching wall cracks, the masonry walls will become stabilised and the structural integrity restored.